eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 type(\ ``HelloWorldData::Msg``).
 Topics with the same data type description and with different names are considered different topics.
-This means that readers or writers created for a given topic do not interfere with readers or writers created with another topic even if they are the same data type.
+This means that readers or writers created for a given topic do not interfere with readers or writers created with another topic, even if they are the same data type.

 .. code-block:: C++